behreajj/CamZup/README.md

 # Welcome to Cam Z-Up

 Cam Z-Up is a Java-based library for the creative coding environment [Processing](https://processing.org/).
-The main feature of the Cam Z-Up library is that it flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
+Cam Z-Up flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
 This library supports two- and three-dimensional graphics.
 It also supports "2.5D" graphics, where a 3D renderer is configured to appear 2D.

-It is split into two packages: `pfriendly` and `core`.
+Cam Z-Up is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
 Inside it, you'll find

-- `Zup3`, which extends `PGraphics3D`, a.k.a. `P3D`;
+- `Zup3`, which extends `PGraphicsOpenGL`, like `P3D`;
-- `Yup3`, which also extends `PGraphics3D`.
+- `Yup3`, which also extends `PGraphicsOpenGL`.
 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
-- `Yup2`, which extends `PGraphics2D`, a.k.a. `P2D`, an OpenGL "2.5D" renderer;
+- `Yup2`, which extends `PGraphicsOpenGL`, like `P2D`, a "2.5D" renderer;

 The `FX2D` renderer, based on Java FX, is not supported.

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3`, `Quaternion`.

+If your sketch is simple enough that you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or [camera](https://processing.org/reference/camera_.html) without adverse effects, then you likely don't need this library.
+Even so, Cam Z-Up is  general purpose: its aim is to make a number of small tasks easier than in vanilla Processing.
+It will not be as effective as other, more specialized libraries.
+For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
+Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

+Cam Z-Up is tested with Processing version [4.0 alpha 1](https://github.com/processing/processing4/releases/tag/processing-1270-4.0a1).

 ## Getting Started